 Frank O'Hara is a significant poet for many reasons that can be and are in fact argued when poetry lovers of different loyalties get together to dispute reality and slice up their share of the muse's lavishly set the table.
 What that last sentence means precisely, especially the last flourish, is unknown even to me, and this is not the place to speculate or suggest subtext or subversion.
 Frank O'Hara is a favorite of mine because he is, after all, A MAJOR POET who wrote masterfully about the momentary thrills and anxieties of being a nervous, fretful, art-loving man in love with the city who, likewise, could make his discomfort unavoidable urban annoyances--traffic jams, bad waiters, boring posers--into occasions to elevate himself with the joys he knows he, in fact, possesses, As in the song, a moan is turned into music, the idea of being stuck and uncertain turns into succinct, near haiku meditations on eroticism, companionship, the nearness of another.

-I am stuck in traffic in a taxicab which is typical
+I am stuck in traffic in a taxicab

 and not just of modern life

 mud clambers up the trellis of my nerves